Spain Country Report

 Spain ranks well overall compared with its regional peers in terms of doing business.
 However, obtaining licences, permits, and credit remains problematic.
 Corruption risks are likely to remain elevated, particularly during construction tenders.
-Labour strike risks will remain elevated nationally because of high unemployment and austerity measures, the anti-Cabify and -Uber taxi drivers' protests, and will be even higher in Catalonia because of the independence issue.
+Labour strike risks will remain elevated nationally because of high unemployment and austerity measures, and will be even higher in Catalonia because of the independence issue, as evidenced by the public sector workers’ strike in Catalonia on 29 November 2018.
 However, industrial action does not usually cause severe disruption to businesses.
 Attempts to increase labour market flexibility are likely to stagnate under the centre-left PSOE government.

-Interstate war risks will remain low in Spain thanks to the country's friendly diplomatic and economic relations with most European countries and many other states around the globe.
+Inter-state war risks will remain low in Spain thanks to the country's friendly diplomatic and economic relations with most European countries and many other states around the globe.
 Spain is closely integrated in the European Union, NATO, and other international organisations.
-Minor occasional diplomatic rifts with the United Kingdom over the sovereignty of Gibraltar – in particular during Brexit negotiations – with Morocco over the Spanish enclaves of Ceuta and Melilla, and with Portugal over the remote Savage Islands and the Olivenza region are highly unlikely to lead to an armed conflict.
+Diplomatic rifts with the United Kingdom over the sovereignty of Gibraltar during ongoing Brexit negotiations, minor occasional disagreements with Morocco over the Spanish enclaves of Ceuta and Melilla, and disputes with Portugal over the remote Savage Islands and the Olivenza region are highly unlikely to lead to armed conflict.

-Despite movement towards re-establishment of Catalan political autonomy, independence-related issues – such as the celebration of the national day of Catalonia (11S), the anniversary of the 1 October referendum, and court cases against Catalan political leaders – are likely to prompt disruptive protests mainly in Catalonia.
+Catalan independence-related issues – such as the trial against Catalan political leaders in early 2019 – are likely to prompt disruptive protests mainly in Catalonia.
 Unionist marches with far-right group presence are likely to turn violent, although fatalities are unlikely.
-Single issues are also likely to drive strike risks, as exemplified by the first nationwide gender equality-related strike of March 2018, the first-quarter 2018 protests by pensioners, and the nationwide 'anti-Uber' taxi drivers' protests in July–August 2018.
+The rise of far-right political party VOX in the December 2018 Andalusian regional elections sparked violent protests by radical anti-fascist groups in Andalusia and Catalonia.
+Single issues are also likely to drive unrest as exemplified by the several gender equality-related protests, likely to continue in 2019, protests by pensioners, and anti-austerity-related strikes and protests.

 Vaccinations required to enter the country